 Last year, while plunging into panels and soirées headquartered at the French Quarter's Petit Théâtre du Vieux Carré, I rubbed elbows with Robert Olen Butler, the Pulitzer Prize-winning author; Andrei Codrescu, the poet and National Public Radio commentator who will say anything, as long as it's contrary, sidelong, and surreal; and Alec Baldwin, the thinking woman's heartthrob (so what if she's not thinking that hard).

 Several, shall we say, quirky souls also showed up, none quirkier than Dakin Williams, Tennessee's crazy-eyed 79-year-old brother, whose fashion statements included ruby and emerald crucifixes and a royal purple sports coat.
 As I sipped wine with him at the opening night bash, he broke into Blanche DuBois monologues, delivered in a raving falsetto.
 In a more official capacity, he sat on panels and gave a dramatic reading of his brother's poetry.
-Between events, I noticed him carousing at Antoine's and Galatoire's
+Between events, I noticed him carousing at Antoine's and Galatoire's with mesmerized entourages.

 "I've accumulated a lot of friends through the festival," said Dakin, who gallantly footed prodigal restaurant bills with money that he claimed came from auctioning the letters of his sister, Rose, the inspiration for Amanda in The Glass Menagerie.
 "Found them in a box in the basement," he whooped.
 "Columbia University bought 'em.
 I find letters with regularity and some people—heh, heh—suspect me of forging them."